RDFLib/rdflib/docs/gettingstarted.rst

 Namespaces
 ^^^^^^^^^^
-The :meth:`~rdflib.graph.Graph.parse` :keyword:`initNs` argument is a dictionary of namespaces to be expanded in the query string.
+The `initNs` argument supplied to :meth:`~rdflib.graph.Graph.parse` is a dictionary of namespaces to be expanded in the query string.
 In a large program, it is common to use the same ``dict`` for every single query.
 You might even hack your graph instance so that the ``initNs`` arg is already filled in.

 .. warning:: rdfextras.store.SPARQL.query does not support `initNs`.